ducakar/TextureReplacer/README.md

 * Razchek and Starwaster for Reflection Plugin where I learnt how to implement reflections,
 * therealcrow999 for testing and benchmarking this plugin,
-* Proot, Green Skull and others for making texture packs for this plugin and
+* Proot and others for making texture packs for this plugin and
 * Sylith and scart91 for giving others permissions to make derivates of their texture packs.